dsabalete/gym_app/README.md

 # Gym Workout Tracker

-A modern web application for tracking gym workouts, built with Nuxt 4, Vue 3, TailwindCSS, and AWS Aurora Serverless.
+A modern web application for tracking gym workouts, built with Nuxt 4, Vue 3, TailwindCSS, and Firebase Firestore.

 ## Features